frideosapps/frideos_core/README.md

 // View
 ValueBuilder<int>(
-  stream: bloc.count, // no need of the outStream getter with ValueBuilder
+  streamed: bloc.count, // no need of the outStream getter with ValueBuilder
   builder: (context, snapshot) =>
     Text('Value: ${snapshot.data}'),
   noDataChild: Text('NO DATA'),